sburnett/bismark-passive-server/README.markdown

 index takes several hours, so it's best to let it run overnight.

-Any time you receive new updates and want to use them for processing, you'll need to rerun the indexer.
+Any time you receive new updates and want to use them for processing, you'll need to **rerun the indexer**.
 Don't worry, subsequent runs are much faster.
 I run the indexer once per hour and it only takes a minute.

 Example
 -------